TOOLS

 RacketHub

 Racket Publishing takes a decidedly different tack.
-Its clients use RacketHub—a powerful, proprietary, customizable, and book management system.
+Its clients use RacketHub—a powerful, proprietary, and customizable book management system.
 Compared to the antiquated tools that most traditional publishers use, RacketHub represents a quantum leap forward.
 It helps with all facets of the publishing process.
-It’s a single, integrated solution for book’s entire lifecycle, including research, planning, project management, marketing, communications, and collaboration.
+It’s a single, integrated solution for a book’s entire lifecycle, including research, planning, project management, marketing, communications, and collaboration.

 The result: Clients and partners spend less time on administrative matters and more time on producing a professional book.
 Oh, and they save a great deal of money, too.